kewellcjj/flask-page/pages/math-support.md

 title: Markdown Math Support
 date: 2019-09-27
 tags: [markdown]

-Below is a quick illustration of math support in markdown using [mdx_math](https://github.com/mitya57/python-markdown-math) extension.
-However, the equation link will be broken if we truncated the equation off the front page.
+excerpt: A quick illustration of math support in markdown using [mdx_math](https://github.com/mitya57/python-markdown-math) extension.
-{: .alert .alert-warning role="alert"}

 ```
 In equation $\eqref{eq:sample}$, we find the value of an
 interesting integral: